Monsauce/VILUA/README.md

 ## What are we doing

+We have collected data about violence against human rights defenders in Brazil: types of violence (attack, threats, murders, criminalization, delegitimization, physical assault, sexual harrassment and suicide), victims (sex, race, ethnic group, profession, advocacy theme), perpetrators and locations.
+Based on this data, we are suggesting codes for searching on social media that may indicate geolocated threats creating alerts that can help prevent attacks.
+We are also developing a communication prototype between the platforms, social network users and the authorities.
+A major challenge is the objective definition of real risks, considering the spread of hate speech on networks, which is why the effectiveness of the project requires human action.
+At the same time, we are researching comparative law to define the possibilities of civil responsibility for platforms, including to ... legislative proposals in Brazil

 ### The problem
 How to use open source to provide information to human rights  defenders on the levels of risk they are facing?